Finlanders87/Finlanders87/README.md

 - 📫 Reach me jpsuomalainen87@gmail.com.<br>
 <br>
 <br>

-"The only way to do great work is to love what you do." - Steve Jobs
+**"Excellence is born of passion; embrace what you love, and beauty will grace your work."** - Steve Jobs

 <br>
 <br>
 <br>